pederespen/imagelab/README.md

 ## Tools

-- **Bauhaus Generator**: Create geometric art inspired by the Bauhaus movement
 - **Image to ASCII**: Convert images into ASCII art with customizable density
 - **Meme Generator**: Create memes with templates or your own images